Parts of this item are based upon:

 To these morphological criteria might be added:

 While the deficiency of yellow and olive is fundamental, the brown component in the upperparts is also distinctive, often with a small but influential russet component, at its most distinctive producing a 'tan' or 'khaki' tinge (see HSB analyses).
 Equally, the buff hue to the supercilium, eye-lids and cheeks generally extends to the sides of the breast and flanks, with only the central belly and undertail coverts being rather whiter (see plate 1).
 Thus, the plumage as a whole has characteristic 'brown and buff ' hues.
 In the field, evaluation of precise hues requires that observations are extensive, are conducted at close range and in suitably neutral light conditions.
-In brief views or adversely bright conditions, the true hues can be diluted and lead to a misleading impression.
+In brief views and adversely bright conditions, the true hues can be diluted and lead to a misleading impression.
 When examined in appropriate conditions, which reveal the colours accurately, any individual which lacks these brown and buff hues entirely is unlikely to be tristis.
-The plumage of 'classic' tristis recalls that of Mountain Chiffchaff P. lorenzii, though the latter has even more subdued olive fringes to the flight feathers, a darker crown and a whiter and more striking supercilium, which frequently bridges the forehead.
+The plumage of 'classic' tristis recalls that of Mountain Chiffchaff P. lorenzii, though the latter has a darker crown and a whiter and more striking supercilium, which frequently bridges the forehead (it also noted in some texts that lorenzii has more subdued olive fringes to the flight feathers than tristis but such olive fringes are a rather variable feature even in tristis).

 The 'Svensson criteria' were intended to define 'classic' individuals and hence offer high 'confidence limits' in any diagnosis.
 However, only east of the Yenisey do all individuals conform with these morphological criteria.
 West of the Yenisey, while some individuals match the criteria for 'classic' individuals, others have very slight traces of 'misplaced' yellow and olive.
 Such individuals have become known as 'fulvescens'.

 West of the Yenisey, the appearance of Chiffchaffs is less consistent.
 As noted by Ticehurst (1938), Russian authors including Sushkin (1925) designated Chiffchaffs from the region west of the Yenisey as fulvescens, primarily on the basis of brighter olive on the rump and the fringes to the remiges compared with classic tristis.
 Ticehurst suggested that individuals with such olive enhancements were to be found throughout the range (not just the west) and consequently questioned the validity of 'fulvescens'.
+It is worth noting, however, that 'classic' tristis frequently exhibit very little if any olive on the fringes to the flight feathers and hence lack both yellow and olive almost entirely (see Plate 1 for both a spring and an autumn individual exhibiting truly classic appearance).
 From examination of specimens, Svensson (1992) noted that some individuals in the region west of the Yenisey match the ‘classic’ birds from farther east (as embraced by the traditional 'Svensson criteria') but others have traces of yellow on the underparts, the supercilium and often on the upper part of the eye-ring, and traces of olive in the crown and mantle.
 In recent literature, as well as brighter olive hues to the wing-edges and rump, the features associated with the term 'fulvescens' have come to include 'additional' or 'misplaced' olive and yellow in comparison with classic tristis, with yellow in the supercilium and upper eyering perhaps the most frequent manifestation of 'fulvescens' traits in this scenario.
 Candidate Siberian Chiffchaffs reaching western Europe not infrequently display such 'fulvescens' traits (see plates 3 & 4).

 © A. Warr